Sharmin Sultana Sumi: Personal life

-Sumi's mother, Shelley Maqbul, she died on 17 January 2022 due to cervical cancer.
+Sumi's mother died of cervical cancer on 17 January 2022.

 Awards and nominations

 Sumi was honored with Anannya Top Ten Awards by the Bangla Academy.
 The award was given to 10 people including Sumi by Ananya Magazine on behalf of Bangla Academy for their special contribution to the society.
 She also received nominations from 3rd Filmfare Awards East for Best Playback Singer and Best Lyrics.